-Developing social marketing campaigns or using social marketing materials not provided by MFF
+Developing social marketing campaigns or using social marketing materials not provided by MFF.

-Social Media =
+Social Media

-This information applies to all social media platforms (e.g., Facebook, Instagram, TikTok, YouTube, etc.) Please go to the Resources section of the SNAP-Ed at MFF website (https://snap-ed.michiganfitness.org/resources) for additional information and tools when using social media.
+This information applies to all social media platforms (e.g., Facebook, Instagram, TikTok, YouTube, etc.).

+Please go to michiganfitnessfoundation.box.com/s/8fmqs0xw2zpc1lsdn7iknqcfkw7dcuc5 for information and tools when using social media in your SNAP-Ed programming.
 If you have questions about the requirements and/or allowables/unallowables listed in this section, contact your MFF Project Manager.

-- The Social Media Activity Outline document must be provided to MFF prior to implementation. - All social media must include the following: - The nondiscrimination and credit statement must be included in either the About or Description section of each social media platform. - o For videos shared on social media, include the credit statement and logo set graphic panels (available under the Resources section of the SNAP-Ed at MFF website). - Please go to the Resources section of the SNAP-Ed at MFF website for documents, graphics, and additional resources. - All social media content and information must: - o Align with Key Requirements for SNAP-Ed Programming (refer to page 35); - Align with MFF SNAP-Ed messaging; - o Not promote or disparage specific products or food; - Not share pages or websites that promote or disparage specific products or food; - Not be controversial or divisive; and - Not promote any 'like' and 'share' contest. - Social media activities must be tracked to report channel(s), frequency, and analytics (e.g., number of followers, number of posts, overall reach, and engagement such as comments, likes, and shares).
-Include this information in your monthly program highlight report. - Staff time and effort to promote SNAP-Ed programming (e.g., classes, events, storytelling, etc.) and behavioral nudges using social media must be included as part of SNAP-Ed duties in the SNAP-Ed Budget.
+- The Social Media-Web Page Outline document must be provided to MFF prior to implementation. - All social media must include the following: - The nondiscrimination and credit statement must be included in either the About, Bio, or Description section of each social media platform. - For videos shared on social media, include the credit statement and logo set graphic panels at the end of your video.
+Each panel must be onscreen for a minimum of 5 seconds.
+Graphic panels are available at michiganfitnessfoundation.box.com/s/8fmgs0xw2zpc1lsdn7ikngcfkw7dcuc5. - Visit michiganfitnessfoundation.box.com/s/8fmqs0xw2zpc1lsdn7iknqcfkw7dcuc5 for documents, graphics, and additional resources to assist with your video production work. - All social media content and information must: - Align with Key Requirements for SNAP-Ed Programming (refer to page 39); - Align with SNAP-Ed at MFF messaging; - o Not promote or disparage specific products or food; - o Not share pages or websites that promote or disparage specific products or food; - Not be controversial or divisive; and - o Not promote any 'like' and 'share' contest. - Social media activities must be tracked in monthly highlights/progress reports.
+Visit michiganfitnessfoundation.box.com/s/8fmqs0xw2zpc1lsdn7iknqcfkw7dcuc5 for details on how to

+- report channel(s), frequency, and analytics (e.g., number of followers, number of posts, overall reach, and engagement such as comments, likes, and shares). - Staff time and effort to promote SNAP-Ed programming (e.g., classes, events, storytelling, etc.) and behavioral nudges using social media must be included as part of SNAP-Ed duties in the SNAP-Ed Budget.